 Water pollution can have disastrous consequences on the ecosystem.
 Furthermore, toxic chemicals can travel through the food chain and get into our bodies, causing diseases and death.

-To learn more about water pollution, causes, effects, preventive measures and other important environmental concerns (such as eutrophication), visit us @ BYJU’S Biology.
+To learn more about water pollution, causes, effects, preventive measures and other important environmental concerns (such as eutrophication), visit us at BYJU’S Biology.